 But when my mind wanders, I still remember what that officer said to me.
 At the time, I had recently been diagnosed with major depressive disorder.
 I had several colliding sources of stress in my life.
-I was having an incredibly difficult year and the officer’s words only intensified that.
+I was having a difficult year, and the officer’s words only intensified that.

 Two years later, I still remember feeling inadequate.
 I still remember feeling like I didn’t handle the situation properly.
 I still remember feeling like it was all my fault.

 I know now that isn’t true.
-Time, friends and other tools — most recently, Brené Brown’s book “I Thought It Was Just Me (But It Isn’t)” — have helped me make sense of the shame I felt.
+Time, friends and other tools — most recently, Brené Brown’s book “I Thought It Was Just Me (But It Isn’t)” — have helped me make sense of the shame I feel.
 I’m able to look back on the situation rationally and realize the officer’s advice to me was cruel and even dangerous.

-The officer’s suggestion to “get in his face” ignored the fact that I was worried for my own safety, as well as the safety of this boy.
+The officer’s suggestion to “get in his face” ignored the fact that I was worried for my own safety, as well as the safety of this young man.

-His callous decision that I was “just leading him on” ignored the fact that I was the victim, I was the one who needed help and I was the one who trusted him to give it to me.
+His callous declaration that I was “just leading him on” ignored the fact that I was the victim, I was the one who needed help and I trusted him to give it to me.

 When I told this story to my dad, he said, “That sounds like rape culture.”
 And he’s right.
 That’s exactly what it is.

 Victim-blaming and (and victim-disbelieving) happens far too often in the era of women’s marches on D.C. and the #MeToo movement.
-High-profile victories that we read about in the newspapers (like Bill Cosby’s conviction on three counts of sexual assault) unfortunately don’t immediately translate into victories for everyone who is still being put down every day — people on college campuses, women in the workplace, queer folks and women of color across the country.
-That’s why we need to believe women and all non-men when they share their stories with us.
+The high-profile victories we read about in newspapers (like Bill Cosby’s conviction on three counts of sexual assault) unfortunately don’t immediately translate into victories for everyone — college students like me, women in the workplace, queer folks and people of color across the country.
+That’s why we need to believe victims when they share their stories with us.